South Dragons

-The South Dragons were an Australian professional men's basketball team in the National Basketball League (NBL).
-They made their debut in the 2006/07 season and played their final season in 2008/09.
+The South Dragons was an Australian professional men's basketball team in the National Basketball League (NBL).
+It debuted in the 2006/07 season and played its final season in 2008/09.
 The club was based at MSAC in Melbourne's inner south-eastern suburbs, and was one of the city's two NBL teams; the other was the Melbourne Tigers, which entered the league in 1984.

 History

-On 13 October 2005, Mark Cowan, a graphic designer and owner of Cowan Basketball, and Raphael Geminder, chairman of Visy Industries, bought the license of the former Victoria Giants/Titans NBL franchise to establish a new NBL team in Melbourne.
-Cowan is the Dragons' majority owner with 51% control, with Geminder owning the remaining 49%.
+On 13 October 2005, Mark Cowan, a graphic designer and owner of Cowan Basketball, and Raphael Geminder, chairman of Visy, bought the license of the former Victoria Giants/Titans NBL franchise to establish a new NBL team in Melbourne.
+Cowan owned 51%, with Geminder owning the remaining 49%.
 The team's name and uniforms were not announced until 15 December 2005, and until that time the Cowan Basketball website left a message "UNLEASHED 15.12.2005" as the only details on the team.

 The Dragons entered the NBL in the 2006–07 season as the 12th franchise, and promised to look to fill its roster with young Australian basketballers returning home after playing NCAA college basketball in the United States.
-The team's first signing was Joe Ingles (now with the Utah Jazz) at the age of 18.
-The first members of the development squad (started in the team's second season) were Adam Barras & Ashly Donald from the Warrandyte Venom (formally of the SEABL) both aged 19.
+The team's first signing was Joe Ingles at the age of 18.
+The first members of the development squad (started in the team's second season) were Adam Barras and Ashly Donald from the Warrandyte Venom (formally of the SEABL) both aged 19.

 The Dragons hired former NBA All-Star Mark Price as their inaugural head coach on 1 March 2006.
 Price is arguably the biggest name to play a major role in any Australian basketball club.
 His appointment was announced one day after the Melbourne Tigers had won the 2005-06 NBL Championship.
 The team also hired various other front-office staff with extensive basketball experience, including former WNBA player and Australian team captain Michele Timms as basketball development officer.

 The team played its first NBL championship season game on 26 September 2006 against the New Zealand Breakers at the North Shore Events Centre in Auckland, New Zealand, losing 112 to 106.

 Price resigned his position on 22 October 2006 after the Dragons lost their first five NBL championship season games, citing family reasons; he was replaced by Shane Heal, who was appointed as captain and interim coach for the remainder of the season, The following day Price spoke to the media and claimed that Heal had undermined his position, stating, "I've been in professional basketball a long time and I've never seen undermining of a coach quite like this before."